PSG confirms firing of coach Thomas Tuchel

 Last season, Tuchel bounced back by leading PSG to a domestic treble and the Champions League final, losing 1-0 to Bayern Munich.

 Tuchel’s side had struggled at times this season with four league defeats.
-It lost two of the first three games in the Champions League though PSG ended up advancing to the knockout stage by topping its group.
+PSG fell short against its main rivals, losing 1-0 at home to Lyon and Marseille, and drawing 0-0 at Lille.
+It also lost two of the first three games in the Champions League though PSG ended up advancing to the knockout stage by topping its group.

+The season start was delayed after several players — including Neymar and captain Marquinhos — tested positive for the coronavirus after returning from a club-sanctioned trip to the Spanish party resort of Ibiza.

 Comments